Barcaaaa/Barcaaaa.github.io/_pages/about.md

   - /about.html
 ---

 🌈 I work as a lecturer at the College of Computer and Data Science, Fuzhou University.
-I received the Ph.D. degree in the School of Informatics from Xiamen University, China, supervised by Professor Yanyun Qu (曲延云教授).
-I received the M.S. degree in the Department of Mechanical Engineering from Taiwan University, China, in 2019, supervised by Professor Han-Pang Huang (黄漢邦教授).
+I received the Ph.D. degree in the School of Informatics from Xiamen University, China, in 2025, supervised by Professor Yanyun Qu.
+I received the M.S. degree in the Department of Mechanical Engineering from Taiwan University, China, in 2019, supervised by Professor Han-Pang Huang.

 🏳️‍🌈 My research interests include, but are not limited to: Computer Vision (3D computer vision, image and point cloud semantic segmentation), Machine Learning (weakly-supervised learning, semi-supervised learning, unsupervised learning, transfer learning).
-Recently, I have focused on **3D domain adaptation and 3D domain generalization**.
-If you are interested in my research or have any use cases that you want to share, feel free to contact me! (📧: wuyao@fzu.edu.cn, wuyao@stu.xmu.edu.cn)
+Recently, I have focused on **3D domain adaptation, 3D domain generalization, and anomaly detection**.
+If you are interested in my research or have any use cases that you want to share, feel free to contact me! (📧: wuyao@fzu.edu.cn)

 _______________________________________________________________________________________________________
 <h3>